 - Sudden and accidental damage from an artificially generated electrical current

 HO-3 Special Form

-The HO-3, also known as the “special form” is the most known or most popular homeowner’s insurance policy, because not only it offers coverage but it also protects you, your family, and your property that includes your things against several bad situations.
+The HO-3, also known as the “special form” is the most known or most popular homeowner’s insurance policy, because not only does it offer coverage but it also protects you, your family, and your property includes your things against several bad situations.
 Your insurer only pays for damage caused by events listed in the policy or the HO-3.
 However, it offers named-perils coverage for your private property, meaning it only covers damage to belongings caused by the circumstances listed in your policy.
 Named perils are a host of unfortunate things listed out in your policy that could happen to your personal property.
-They apply to direct, physical loss or damages so, such as, if a fire broke out (a named-peril) ruining to your couch, TV, and computer, you could file a claim and your insurance carrier would financially help you out.
+They apply to direct, physical loss or damages so, such as, if a fire broke out (a named-peril) ruining your couch, TV, and computer, you could file a claim and your insurance carrier would financially help you out.